brimstonetrader/blog/PepeSilvia.md

 among the other set operations on my other blog, but we'd need an option to set a variable hidden.
 Currently, only in-game objects can be set hidden, not random numbers or locations.

-* Variables can only be integers.
+P.P.S Variables can only be integers.
 Lists of integers could be useful, although I am not positive this could accomplish anything remember values couldn't.
 I'm still toying with that, though this can't be hidden.
 Neither can variables, at present.